 Who thinks critical thinking is easy peasy?
 You don’t?
 Why not?
-Well, I completely agree with you, and not only that, I think it is the toughest skills to teach.
-Some students just automatically think deeply, but the vast majority struggle in this area.
-However, there are strategies we can put in place to help students get there.
-So let’s talk about them…
+I think it is the tough to teach students deep thinking.
+Some students just automatically dig deeper, but the vast majority of students just scratch the surface and think more concretely.
+Developmental stage does impact this, but there are strategies we can put in place to help students get there.
+Let’s talk about deep thinking strategies.

 Another technique that works well is Reciprocal Teaching which includes predicting, questions, clarifying, and summarizing.
 Reciprocal Teaching is student led process where students discuss A LOT.
 Keep in mind that the more we get our kids talking about their reading and thinking, the deeper they will comprehend.
 The freebie to the left may be helpful as you teach your students their role in Reciprocal Teaching.
 Students take on the teacher role as they are put in charge of these four steps.

 Close Reading and Determining Importance for Deeper Understanding